hlrs-fcg/spada_fcg_fork/README.md

 The input argument's extent types must be super-types of the consuming statements.
 Similarly for the extent types of intermediate fields.

+Every stentil-statement block must be terminated with a spst.return operation.

 ### spst.materialize